-- 1. Eligibility will be figured weekly, accumulative from the beginning of each nine-week period. - 2.
-Eligibility will be determined via power school by administration no later than Wednesday of each week. - 3.
+- 1. Eligibility will be figured weekly, accumulative from the beginning of each semester. - 2.
+Eligibility will be determined via PowerSchool by the administration no later than Wednesday of each week. - 3.
 Any student involved in extra-curricular activities must follow eligibility rules and requirements. - 4.
-Students will be ineligible for a period of one week (Wednesday through Tuesday of the following week) - 5.
+Students will be ineligible for a period of one week (Wednesday to Wednesday of the following week) - 5.
 If a student is failing any class, the student is ineligible. - 6.
 If a student is behind more than three assignments in an online class (NDCDE), the student is ineligible. - 7.
 Administration will notify staff members and coaches of any student who is ineligible. - 8.
 Administration will notify parents of a student's ineligibility. - 9.
 Coaches will notify the student of ineligibility status. - 10.
-Any student sleeping in the morning after any extra-curricular event will not be allowed to participate in the next contest or competition. - 11.
-Administration will handle any discretion in the eligibility policy. - 12.
+Administration will handle any discretion in the eligibility policy. - 11.
 A student who is failing one or more classes at the end of a semester will be ineligible for a period of two (2) weeks the following grading period.